LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 The toolbar can be removed by passing ```toolbar_location=None``` when instantiating a figure object, or relocated by passing any of ```'above'```, ``` 'below'```, ```'left'```, or ``` 'right'```.

 Additionally, the toolbar can be configured to include any combination of tools you desire.
 By my count, Bokeh offers 14 specific tools across five categories: Pan/Drag, Click/Tap, Scroll/Pinch, Actions, and Inspectors.
-To geek out on tools right now, check out [Specifying Tools](http://bokeh.pydata.org/en/0.11.1/docs/user_guide/tools.html#specifying-tools), otherwise I'll illustrate various tools for the various interactions covered herein.
+To geek out on tools , check out [Specifying Tools](http://bokeh.pydata.org/en/0.11.1/docs/user_guide/tools.html#specifying-tools).
+Otherwise I'll illustrate various tools for the various interactions covered herein.